Pushpit07/HashPuppies/README.md

 <br/>

-***HashPuppies*** is a decentralised platform built on the ethereum network.
-It is centered around collectible and adorable creatures (NFTs).
+***HashPuppies*** is a decentralised platform built on the Ethereum Network.
+It is centered around collectible and adorable creatures (PUPS).
 Each pup is one-of-a-kind and 100% owned by the user; it cannot be replicated, taken away, or destroyed.
 The platform provides collectible asset puppies that people can HODL.
 The puppies are ***NFTs*** (Non-Fungible Tokens) that can be traded using Ether.

 <br/>